-Where an inspector finds that required services have not been maintained or are absent, DHCR will issue an order listing the specific services the owner failed to maintain, reducing the rent and directing the owner to restore the services.
+If, after an inspection, DHCR finds that required services have not been maintained or are absent, the administrator will issue an order listing the specific services the owner failed to maintain, reducing the rent and directing the owner to restore the services.
 The rent will be reduced retroactive to the first of the month following the date of service on the owner of the tenant's complaint.
-In addition, the owner will be ineligible for any rent increases for the affected unit or units until the date specified in a rent restoration order.
-The order will also include those items listed in the original complaint which were not found to exist by the inspector.
+In addition, the owner will be ineligible to apply to DHCR for any rent increases or to collect subsequent guideline increases for the affected unit or units until the date specified in a rent restoration order.
+The order will also include those items listed in the original complaint which were not found to be a failure to maintain services.